 - Pulp collecting jug

 * Technical specifications are at the end of this page.

 When testing a juicer, there are a few basic fruits/vegetables that we use.
 Here are just some highlights.

 It is nearly impossible to juice beansprouts if you used a centrifugal juicer (high-speed juicer).
 JuicePresso CJP-03 does it with ease.

 There were still some bean sprouts heads being expelled in the pulp, not fully ground.
 You might not find this when juicing with a horizontal slow juicer.

-I was actually impressed with the quality of the juice that was extracted.
+We were actually impressed with the quality of the juice that was extracted.
 Although the juice had a strong sprouts odor (which is a good thing as it means that the nutrients are properly extracted), the juice texture tasted rich and smooth.

 Juicing Green Apples

 A primary requirement when juicing apples is that the apple juice must not oxidize immediately.
 The juicer fails if apple juice oxidizes (turns brown) upon extraction.
 The CJP-03 passed with flying colors.

 As with most slow juicers, the feeding chute opening is rather small for a reason, and that is to slow down feeding of produce.
 This juicer is no different, patience is required.